ian-bda/NITR_HMMER_SMART_Database/README.md

 HMMER can be download from http://hmmer.org/

-Use custom perl script to update hmm files from SMART database to be compatible with HMMER by generating new .hmm profiles and merging into one file:
+SMART.hmm file was made using hmmbuild.pl to update hmm files from SMART database to be compatible with HMMER by generating new .hmm profiles and merging into one file:

 ```
 perl hmmbuild.pl
 cat *.hmm > SMART.hmm
-hmmscan --cpu 12 SMART.hmm all_six_frames.fa > all_six_frames_smart.out
 ```

 ## Step 2: Grab Scaffolds: